-Rural Niger, West Africa has a 10% literacy rate, and girls rarely progress past the fourth grade - instead staying at home to work or marrying as young teens.
-RAIN offers mentoring to at-risk nomadic and rural girls to keep them succeeding in school.
-Girls learn from local women volunteering as mentors in traditional and life skills.
-Mentors are also trained in hygiene as well as gender specific health and life issues to offer guidance and advocate with parents and teachers.
+Niger has a 10% literacy rate and girls rarely progress past the fourth grade - instead staying at home to work or marrying as young teens.
+RAIN offers mentoring to at-risk nomadic and rural girls to keep them in school and to support them for success.
+Girls learn leadership, traditional practices, and life skills from local women mentors.
+Mentors also provide health and hygiene training, offer guidance, and advocate for students and education with parents and teachers.